-Avoid exposure to sunlight or tanning beds.
-Protriptyline can make you sunburn more easily.
+Protriptyline could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 What other drugs will affect protriptyline (Vivactil)?

-Taking this medicine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking protriptyline with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using protriptyline with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

-Many drugs can interact with protriptyline.
+Many drugs can affect protriptyline.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with protriptyline.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible interactions are listed here.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 Where can I get more information (Vivactil)?